SenseNet/sn-client/CONTRIBUTING.md

 Thank you for checking out our project! :star2: :sunny: :deciduous_tree: :earth_americas:

-Please visit the [contribution guide](https://github.com/SenseNet/sensenet/blob/master/CONTRIBUTING.md) in our main repository for advices on how to help the community.
+Please visit the [contribution guide](https://github.com/SenseNet/sensenet/blob/master/CONTRIBUTING.md) in our main repository for advice on how to help the community.

 # Development Guide